Strategy

 Footwear and apparel drops need:

 If the brand sells sneakers or shoes, the deeper operational guide is how to market a footwear brand.
-A drop can sell out and still be a bad business result if it creates avoidable returns, customer complaints or low-quality customers who never return.
+A drop can sell out and still be a weak business result if it creates avoidable returns, service failures or no durable customer relationship.

 Measurement: track cultural demand and business quality